 Erin M. Duffy concentrates her practice on corporate healthcare regulatory matters.
-She advises clients on a wide range of issues, including fraud and abuse, self-referral, Medicare and Medicaid reimbursement, corporate practice of medicine and fee-splitting prohibitions, tax-exempt status, and certificate of need and licensure issues.
+She advises clients, including hospitals, medical practices, pharmacies, long-term care facilities and developmental disabilities facilities, on a wide range of issues, including fraud and abuse, self-referral, Medicare and Medicaid reimbursement, corporate practice of medicine and fee-splitting prohibitions, and certificate of need and licensure issues.
 She is also experienced in handling healthcare information technology matters, including mobile (MHealth) and electronic health records.

 Ms. Duffy is a graduate of Temple University Beasley School of Law and St. Joseph's University.

 - Healthcare Law

 - FDA and FTC Advertising and Promotional Issues